Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 -   When the _**exposed_type**_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the csv file to a numpy array.
-If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the csv file.If _exposed_type_ is not provided, the data node will read the csv file as a pandas DataFrame.
+If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the csv file.
+If _exposed_type_ is not provided, the data node will read the csv file as a pandas.DataFrame.

 ```python linenums="1"
 from taipy import Config